majkinetor/posh/MM_TFS/README.md

 Functions
 =========

 The following section list some example usages.
 Before using any function you must specify your TFS credentials in `$tfs.credentials` using `Get-Credential`.
 To save a credential in the Windows Credentials Vault you must have [CredentialManager](https://github.com/davotronic5000/PowerShell_Credential_Manager) module installed.
+For this to work `$tfs.Credential` shouldn't be specified; as soon as you import the module it will ask you for your TFS username and password which will be stored in Windows Credentials Vault for subsequent use.

 Projects
 --------